wot-oss/thingmodels/README.md

 # Thing Model Catalog Repository

-This repository holds Thing Models for Siemens devices published by Siemens for public use.
+This repository holds [Thing Models][2] for Siemens devices published by Siemens for public use.

 ## Usage